 People more qualified than us have come up with great lists of things that white allies can do.
-There are many awesome resources that can guide you on where to donate your money, how to volunteer your time, how to help mobilize others and find opportunities for action.
+Both within the personal finance community and outside of it!
+There are many awesome resources that can guide you on where to donate your money, how to volunteer your time, and how to help mobilize others and find opportunities for action.

 Resist white fragility

 It sucks that we’re stuck grappling with this nonsense.
 It’s not our fault, any of us.
 We’re all victims of a system that values male lives over female, white lives over brown, and rich lives over poor.
 It isn’t fair that we have to clean up the mess made by a thousand generations before us.
 But it still has to be done.

 Not thinking about this stuff, or caring about this stuff, is a wonderful privilege.
 You can deploy it strategically as part of your own self-care.
 But living in a permanent state of not-caring makes you willfully complacent to patriarchal white supremacy.
 Especially within the personal finance community.

 It hurts me deeply that people who look like me are so often history’s villains.
 That hurt is real.
 But it is so proportionally meaningless compared to those who have actually been oppressed that it’s rude to even bring it up.
 It’s like complaining about a paper cut to a recent amputee.
 It derails the more important conversation, and makes everything about you.

 My dumb-ass dog loves to lick his wounds.
 It doesn’t heal them (probably because he also loves to lick chicken poop), but makes them all inflamed and scabby.
 Think about this metaphor: licking wounds doesn’t make things better.
 If you feel bad, don’t get defensive.
 Take action.